bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 3. What are the 4 areas of the box model?

-(Padding, margin,width,
+(Padding, margin,width,content

 4. While using flexbox, what axis does the following property work on: align-items: center?

+(vertical axis also known as x -axis)

 5. Explain why git is valuable to a team of developers.
+( it makes version constrol and sharing code among other developers easier to store and work on with each other easier)